BartMassey/moodle-hw/README.md

   the offline grade worksheet with grades and feedback extracted from the `graded/` directories.

+* Upload the offline grade worksheet to Moodle.

 Group project workflow:

 * Run `ungroup.py` if needed to reorganize everything for